sharondrinkwaard/battleship-game/README.md

 - sys
     - The sys library was imported to create a function to restart the program so that previous data would not be used when restarting the game.
     It is also used to create a function to exit the game while playing.
+- colorama
+    - The colorama library was installed to give color to several statements.

 ## Testing